tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 ## FAQ

-**Which REST client should I use?**
+**Which REST API client should I use?**

 Use `MainClient` for Spot, margin, wallet, Convert, Earn, sub-account, and many account APIs.
 Use `USDMClient` for USD-M Futures.
 Use `CoinMClient` for COIN-M Futures.
 Use `PortfolioClient` for Portfolio Margin.

 **Do I need API keys for public market data?**

-No. Public REST market data and public WebSocket market data do not require API keys.
+No. Public REST API market data and public WebSocket market data do not require API keys.

 **Can I use one Binance API key for every product group?**